uribench/handbook-workshop/Guides/About/Exercise_3.md

 In this exercise we will create simple contents in the form of guides and topics related to one subject.
 We will also embed different types of links referencing internal and external targets.

+Perform the following steps in order to create simple guides and topics:

 ## Step 1: Learn About the Directory Structure of the Handbook Repository